-If a development scheme comes forward which in accordance with Part A of this Policy does not require the provision of affordable housing, but the scheme is followed by an obviously linked subsequent second development scheme at any point up to 5 years following completion of the first scheme, then if the combined total of dwellings provided by the first scheme and the second or subsequent scheme provides 5 or more dwellings, then the above thresholds will apply cumulatively.
+If a development scheme comes forward which in accordance with Part A of this Policy does not require the provision of affordable housing, but the scheme is followed by an obviously linked subsequent second development scheme at any point where the original permission remains extant, or up to 5 years following completion of the first scheme, then if the combined total of dwellings provided by the first scheme and the second or subsequent scheme provides 5 or more dwellings, then the above thresholds will apply cumulatively.
 The precise level of affordable housing to be provided will be 'back dated' to include the first scheme.
 See worked example box for details.